Steelers try to stay on task as schedule suddenly opens up

 Pittsburgh (6-2) insists it has grown up enough to avoid the traps that have popped up in recent years.
 The Steelers should get plenty of chances to prove it over the next eight weeks as they prepare to face just two teams currently with winning records and a steady stream of backup quarterbacks starting on Sunday against Jacoby Brissett and the Colts (3-6).

+Who knows who’s going to be under center for Houston on Christmas Day, though it won’t be rookie DeShaun Watson, out for the season with a knee injury.

-The Steelers figure to be favored in seven of their final eight, putting them in prime position to claim home-field advantage for the playoffs if they stay healthy and on task.
+The Steelers figure to be favored in seven of their final eight, putting them in prime position to claim home-field advantage in the AFC playoffs if they stay healthy and on task.

 ”I’ve always felt like I’ve been in the driver’s seat,” coach Mike Tomlin said. ”That’s just my mentality even when I’m in the backseat.”